Big Island Forum

 The tabloid dramas of Sandra Bullock and Jessie James, Elen and Tiger Woods, and Jenny and Senator Mark Sanford remind us how easy it is to lapse into blame for unconscious intentions.

-What these women have in common is that each has presented themselves unflatteringly as, “I-didn’t-know” infidelity “victims,” at best unconscious.
-Yet even in the light of many days all willingly supported the media in portraying their spouses as being the villains.
-To my knowledge none of the women have issued a correction/retraction to the effect—
+One thing these women have in common is that each have presented themselves un-flatteringly as, “I-didn’t-know" infidelity 'victims,' at best, unconscious cons.
+Yet, even in the light of many days, all willingly (some allegedly for money) supported the media in portraying their spouses as being the villains.
+To my knowledge none of the women have issued a correction or retraction to the effect—

-Although these infidelity incidents may appear to be a recent trend they are not.
-Media archives are rife with millions of blaming versions of, “He cheated on me.”
+Although these infidelities may appear to be a recent trend they are not.
+Media archives are rife with millions of blaming versions of Me 2, “He cheated on me.”
 We’ll discuss men’s addiction to blaming in another article.
-For now we’re going to peek at responsibility and the causes of cheating and the "victim" game.
+For now, we’re going to peek at responsibility and the causes of cheating, and the "victim" game.

-It's not commonly known but few if any teachers nationwide have the same definition of the word responsibility; all have an understanding of what it means but few are clear; fewer still communicate responsibly.
-Ask all the teachers in any school to give you the definition of the word responsibility and you’ll get as many different answers as there are teachers.
-Is it any wonder why parents (graduates) have a difficult time supporting their children in being responsible?
-Instead, what we see is someone suing McDonald’s for a coffee burn, teachers blaming students and parents alike for poor SAT scores, and spouses blaming each other for cheating and the effects of their machinations.
+It's not commonly known but few, if any, teachers nationwide have the same definition of the word responsibility—all have an understanding of what it means but few are clear; fewer still communicate responsibly.** Ask all the teachers in any school to give you the definition of the word responsibility and you’ll get as many different answers as there are teachers.
+Is it any wonder why parents (high school graduates) have a difficult time supporting their children in being responsible?
+Instead, what we see is a customer suing McDonald’s for a coffee burn, litigants suing cigarette companies for lung cancer, teachers blaming students and parents alike for poor SAT scores, and spouses blaming each other for cheating and the effects of their machinations.

-There is a more insidious aspect to this blaming phenomenon, it suggests a conspiracy, one so well hidden that it's rarely discussed even among the intelligentsia.
+There is a more insidious aspect to this blaming phenomenon; it suggests a conspiracy, one so well hidden that it's rarely discussed even among the intelligentsia.
+It is an excellent example of a mokita—a truth everyone knows that no one talks about.

 Given that over the decades children have spent most of their waking hours with females (mothers and teachers) it’s tempting to draw the conclusion that women have the greatest influence over children.
-Why then we ask do women make less money than men for similar work?
-Who trains boys to treat women with such disrespect?
+Why then we ask do most women still accept less money than men for similar work?
+Who trains boys to eventually treat women so unfairly, with such disrespect?
 Who teaches girls to put up with condescending verbal abuse?
-Who trains women to be so naive, so unconscious as to not be able to tell when their husband is withholding some thought?
-Who trains women to not be able to discern within a few conversations whether a man operates from integrity or if he is dragging around a lifetime of perpetrations for which he has yet to be acknowledged (caught)?
+Who trains a woman to be so naive, so unconscious, as to not be able to tell when her husband is lying or withholding some thought?
+Who trains women to not be able to discern, within a few conversations, whether a man operates from integrity or if he is dragging around a lifetime of perpetrations for which he has yet to be acknowledged (caught)?

-* To think that women are more influential ignores the effects of non-verbally delivered unconscious intentions; that is to say, both parents, and both sets of grandparents, are intending all-day-long regardless of proximity.
+*** To think that women are more influential ignores the effects of non-verbal and psychically delivered unconscious intentions; that is to say, both parents and both sets of grandparents, are intending all-day-long regardless of proximity.
+A common acknowledgment of successful people is that they were inspired by the infrequent, but impactful, interactions with a grandparent (grandparents can also unconsciously thwart the success of a grandchild).

 For more read: